10yard/dkafe/readme.md

 Controls
 ========
-The Controls are as follows.
+The default controls are as follows.

 Left/Right - Move Jumpman along the platforms.